Why choose BUas?

 - Location manager in national or international wholesale trade

-- Manager in harbour logistics.
+- Manager in port logistics.

-Then you would be eligible for the MBO-HBO fast track.
-On the basis of one of these MBO programmes you will be granted exemptions.
+Then you would be eligible for the mbo-hbo fast track.
+On the basis of one of these mbo programmes you will be granted exemptions.
 In this way you can complete your study programme in three years.

-Three-year MBO-HBO track: how does it work?
+Three-year mbo-hbo track: how does it work?

 Is this something for you?

-How can you apply for this programme?
+How and until when can you apply for this programme?

 Would you like to know more?

-- After VWO
+- After vwo

-- plan your studies well;
+- You are able to plan your studies well;

-- learn and work independently;
+- You are able to learn and work independently;

-- take responsibility for your studies;
+- You take responsibility for your studies;

-- really know want you want and
+- You really know what you want;

-- enjoy working with others.
+- You enjoy working with others.